William Banner (He/Him)

 Hannah Lawless

-1st Year Biological Sciences Student, Durham University
+Biological Sciences Student and Clinical Research Scientist, Durham University

 Stephanie Ormond

-I'm currently a final year history student at Durham University from West Sussex with a particular interest in connections between the modern and medieval worlds, and soon to be specialising in early modern-modern history.
-For my research, I investigated the use of the Crusades within far-right organizations and what it reveals about the readings of crusade history.
+I was a History undergraduate at Durham University, where I was part of the 2021-22 Laidlaw Scholars cohort (2020-23).
+Afterwards, I studied MSt in Global and Imperial University at Oxford University (2023-24) with a specialisation in postcolonial Anglophone African history and English-speaking Caribbean under the British empire.
+Now, I'm currently working in digital marketing.
+For my research, I investigated the use of the Crusades within far-right organisations and what it reveals about the readings of crusade history.
 During my second summer, I was a part of the ThinkPacific Youth and Community project in Fiji from June to July 2022.
-If you have any questions about my research, LiA, or history stuff in general feel free to contact me here!
+If you have any questions about my research, LiA, or history stuff in general, feel free to contact me here!
 Also, I like music, video production, and photography.

 Phoebe Cook